LycoKodo/1831E/README.md

 Special mention to Liam from Lemlib for creating an amazing tool that we based on!

+## License
+This project is licensed under the MIT license.
+Check [LICENSE](https://github.com/LemLib/LemLib/blob/master/LICENSE) for more details.

 ## Table of Contents

 - [About Us](#about-us)